 I want to thank Noah for taking the time to provide so many insightful answers to anybody who has ever wanted to get a book published.
 Throughout this entire 2.5-year process, Noah has always been extremely helpful.
 Most of all, he has always made me feel welcome.

 Noah took a chance on me when nobody else would.
 For this, I am forever grateful.
 If there is ever another book in me, Noah will be the first person I will work with.
+If you’re curious about how to make the Wall Street Journal bestseller list, I wrote a long post about it.
+Less than 0.5% of nonfiction authors get on the list, so you’ve really got to hustle, market, and have a really strong gameplay.

 I hope you got a good taste of what goes on behind the scenes of creating a bestselling nonfiction finance book.
-Thank you again to the Financial Samurai community for purchasing a hardcopy of Buy This, Not That.
+Thank you again to the Financial Samurai community for purchasing a hardcopy of Buy This, Not That (Amazon).
 It has been an honor to serve you!
 Please leave a positive review if you enjoy the book too.